Instagram injects 2X bigger Stories previews mid-feed

 AWS continues to rule the cloud infrastructure market

 Instagram Stories is doing so well, the app wants to ensure you don’t just scroll by its Snapchat clone.
-Instagram confirms to TechCrunch that it’s redesigned its mid-feed re-engagement box for Stories to show preview tiles of people’s slideshows that are twice as big as the Stories bar atop the feed.
+Instagram confirms to TechCrunch that it has redesigned its mid-feed re-engagement box for Stories to show preview tiles of people’s slideshows that are twice as big as the Stories bar atop the feed.
 The box appears slotted between traditional permanent posts part way down the feed.

 For now, Instagram says it has no plans to replace that smaller Stories bar you see above the feed with the larger design.
 But interrupting the feed to get people viewing Stories indicates just how crucial the ephemeral, full-screen sharing format is to the future of Instagram.